 The Secret Itineraries Tour is a guided tour and is available only with a reservation.
 English language guided tours are currently available several times daily.
-Book the Secret Itineraries English language guided tour through Viator.
+Book the Secret Itineraries English language guided tour through the Doge's Palace website.
 The guided tour ticket also includes general admission to the Doge's Palace so you can visit at your leisure after the tour.

 Highlights of the Secret Itineraries Tour:

 - The Ducal Notary, the Deputato allo Segreta, the Office of the Great Chancellor, and the Chamber of the Secret Chancellery - All of these administrative rooms held the most important documents of the Venetian Republic.
 The first two offices, which were interconnected, were occupied by the Doge's notary and an archive for the Council of Ten, the Secret Service of the Republic of Venice.
 The Great Chancellor was the only figurehead to be elected by the Maggior Consiglio and his job was to oversee the State Archives.
 Other important and secretive documents were held in the cabinets that lined the walls of the Secret Chancellery.